September 6 & 13, 2014: Celebrate National Public Lands Day at Prehistoric Trackways National Monument

 The Prehistoric Trackways National Monument was established in 2009 to conserve, protect, and enhance the unique and nationally important paleontological, scientific, educational, scenic, and recreational resources and values of the Robledo Mountains in southern New Mexico.
 The Monument includes a major deposit of Paleozoic Era fossilized footprint megatrackways within approximately 5,280 acres.

-BLM is developing plans to facilitate public access to the National Monument.
-There are currently no facilities or signs for or at the Monument.
+BLM is developing plans to facilitate public access to the Monument.
+There are currently no facilities and very few signs for or at the Monument.
 This website will provide updates about public access as they become available.

 The New Mexico Museum of Natural History is located at 1801 Mountain Road NW in Albuquerque.
 From Interstate 40, take Rio Grande Boulevard south about half a mile to Mountain Road, then east on Mountain Road less than a half a mile to the Museum, turning north on 18th street to the parking lot.
 The Museum entrance is on 18th Street.